rmatzke1/csca-5028-final-project/README.md

 For my final project, I have decided to create a movie recap application.
 This application contains:

 - **Data Collector** - Pulls latest videos from a collection of YouTube movie recap channels.
-- **Data Analyzer** - Analyzes the collected videos to determine things like genre, actors, etc.
+- **Data Analyzer** - Analyzes the collected recap videos to determine the genre.
 - **Web Application** - Frontend for displaying the movie recaps.

 ## Development